tjmehta/coworkers-errors/README.md

 * Unexpected errors are wrapped as retryable errors and handled by retryableErrorHandler.
 * Once the error is published to the retryable-error queue and acked, the error wrapped as a FatalError and next-tick thrown as an uncaught-exception to crash the process.

-##### Note on timeout errors
+##### Note on dead-letter-exchange and queue options
-* Users of coworkers-errors should also make sure to set timeouts and dead-letters-exchange for all of their queues.
+* Make sure to set timeouts and dead-letters-exchange for all coworkers queues when using error-handler.
-* A reliable default behavior for timeout dead-letters, is to route them to the retryable-error queue.
-* If you want to retry timeout errors w/ additional timeout, specify
+* PermanentErrorDeadLetterQueue should be bound to the dlx w/ routingPattern "permanent-error"
+* FatalErrorDeadLetterQueue should be bound to the dlx w/ routingPattern "fatal-error"
+* RetryableErrorDeadLetterQueue should be bound to the dlx w/ routingPattern "#"
+* Timedout (queue-message-ttl or per-message-ttl) message will end up in the RetryableErrorDeadLetterQueue
+  * Timedout messages will not be retried w/ backoff (as they are handled completely w/in rabbitmq)
+  * RetryableErrorDeadLetterQueue should also have a timeout so that timedout messages are retried
+* If you need timedout messages to be handled w/ backoff, do not rely on rabbitmq's timeout, and handle timeouts w/in the coworkers app via middleware (throw a RetryableError)

 ##### Error-handler options
   * `log` - specify your own logger, must have `log.error`